Key Issues and Texts: Capitalism and Society

 Required readings

 Seminar 3: Which development?
 For whom?
-Challenges from Latin America (TW)
+Challenges from Latin America (PML)

 This session discusses how Latin American authors have challenged ‘standard’ views of development and proposed alternatives during the past decades.
 It first examines how a series of concepts, theories and political platforms emerged in the struggle against neoliberalism, during the 1990s.
 This session then investigates the novel theoretical approaches and visions of development that have been proposed, during the 2000s and 2010s, in relation to the left-of-centre governments and the processes of commodities-based capital accumulation of the period.
 In examining these visions, the focus of the session is to identify what are their novelties, how they defy prevailing visions of development, and how they are related to the social, economic and political landscape of Latin America since the 1990s.